pjtunstall/smart-road/README.md

 - `R` to spawn a car traveling in a random direction.
 - `ESC` to close the window, ending the simulation, and display some stats.

+## Why two UI libraries?

+The instructions suggested we use `sdl2`.
+I so did for the simulation itself, but used `druid` to show the stats at the end.
+I had trouble installing the sublibrary `sdl2_ttf`, which `sdl2` uses to display text.
+It seems many people report issues installing it on MacOS.
+None of the proposed fixes I tried worked.
+I wonder if it might be that the latest version of MacOS that's compatible with my old laptop is no longer supported.
+In any case, I switched to a less finicky option as I wanted this program to be reliably accessible to others.

 ## Roadmap

 Possible further deveopments include:

 ### Tests

 Unit tests.
 But, more interestingly, stress tests to try to force gridlocks.
 Cars could be spawned at the least opportune times in the lanes most likely to cause congestion.
-The parameters could be adjusted proportionately to speed up the simulation for the test, to give more chance of gridlock.
+The parameters could be adjusted to speed up the simulation for the test (and proportionately reduce the `keypress_interval`), to give more chance of gridlock.
+In that case, the speed would have to be implemented in a way that ensures cars don't jump through each other.

 ### Preventing gridlock: two approaches